ver-di/parliamentwatch/sites/all/libraries/migrate-tests/README.txt

-File Version: 2013-08-30
+File Version: 2013-10-09

-The migration test scripts compare (mirgration-)database data with the XML-API which displays data imported into Drupal.
+The migration test scripts compare (mirgration-)database data with the XML-API which displays data imported into Drupal and taxonomy terms.
 This is no Drupal module.
-Call the script's path directly.
+Call the script's path directly from commandline (drush).

+$ drush [-vd --uri=...] scr path/to/migrate-tests/parliamentTerm.php

-Note: Remove after successful validation to avoid security and stability issues on live sites.
+IMPORTANT: Remove the scripts after successful validation to avoid security and stability issues on live sites.

+IMPORTANT: Don't enter live site database details, only run it local.

 ### 1 parliamentTerm.php ###
-- counts parliament terms in DB and XML
+- counts parliament terms in DB, XML and Taxonomy
-- checks for duplicates both in DB and in XML
+- checks for duplicates both in XML and Taxonomy
-- checks for entries missing in either DB or XML
+- checks for entries missing in either DB, XML or Taxonomy

 ### 2 politicianProfiles.php ###
+- @TODO work in progress
 - counts politicians (unique) and their profiles (multiple) in DB
 - counts politicians (unique) in XML depending on their parliament
 - checks whether parliaments are invalid (404 in API) or empty (no connected